jackyzha0/jackyzha0.github.io/content/posts/collaborative-thinking.md

 It is no secret that the key to the rise of *Homo Sapiens* and the anthropocene wasn't due to the rationality of any individual human, but rather our collective unparalleled ability to think and share knowledge in large groups.
 This concept has arisen in the form of *specialization of labour*.

 As a society, we consistently rely on the knowledge of others to live our own comfortable lives.
 I may not know how to grow my very own russet potatoes, but a farmer in Alberta might.
 Similarly, a plumber in Massachusetts may not know how to build their own website, but I might.
-Through being able to supplement each other's knowledge of the world, our *collective* knowledge is much greater.
+Through being able to supplement each other's knowledge of the world, our [[thoughts/collective intelligence]] is much greater.

 ![Left: Collective knowledge of the group.
 Right: My subset of knowledge](/posts/images/collaborative-thinking/knowledge.png)*Left: Collective knowledge of the group.
 Right: My subset of knowledge*